 So you’ve written a book and uploaded it to Amazon.
 You’re proud of your work and you want to shout it from the rooftops.
 You’ve already told all your friends and family about your new masterpiece, so what’s next?
 How about a virtual book promotion?

-Before you decide to take your book on tour – whether you go it alone, or you choose to hire a book tour service provider – you’ll want to make absolutely certain that you and your book are road-worthy.
-After creating your gorgeous, professional-looking book cover, expertly editing your content, and properly uploading your book file, you should seriously consider turning your attention to the following to determine if you’re ready for a book tour:
+Before you decide to take your book on the virtual road – whether you go it alone, or you choose to hire a book promo service provider – you’ll want to make absolutely certain that you and your book are road-worthy.
+After creating your gorgeous, professional-looking book cover, expertly editing your content, and properly uploading your book file, you should seriously consider turning your attention to the following to determine if you’re ready for an online event:

 An author website is a critical tool for any author – particularly authors who are planning to take their book on the virtual road.
 Why? – Because an author website is the central place to send all your potential readers.

 Your author website provides the perfect home for information about you and your book.
 This is where you place your author bio and book description, and your book purchase and social media links.
 If you don’t already have an author website then take care of this crucial step now – before you begin planning your tour.

 Social Media Platforms